-Join Sally Norred for an in-depth discussion in this video Building client relationships with webinars, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Building client relationships with webinars, part of Learning to Run Webinars.

 - [Voiceover] Let's discuss some ways…that businesses can use webinars…to build and strengthen customer and client relationships.…Webinars can be a great tool…for nurturing client relationships.…With webinars you can offer service,…information, and support to your customers without travel.…To strengthen relationships with existing customers…businesses need to ensure…that the webinar offers something of value…to the target audience.…There are many ways that a business can provide value…to an audience of existing customers…or clients with a webinar.…